TrEE-TIMC/Pirat_experiments/README.md

 ## Differential analysis task

-The code of experiments and figures related to benchmark datasets (Cox2014, Bouyssié2020 and Huang2020) is in the folder **experiment1/**.
+The code of experiments and figures related to benchmark datasets (Cox2014, BouyssiÃ©2020 and Huang2020) is in the folder **experiment1/**.

 ## Mask and impute on Capizzi2022 and Vilallongue2022

-The code of experiments and figures related to mask and impute experiments on Capizzi2020 and Vilallongue2020  is in the file **experiment2/**.
+The code of experiments and figures related to mask and impute experiments on Capizzi2020 and Vilallongue2020  is in the folder **experiment2/**.

 ## Mask and impute on Ropers2021 and Habowski2020

-The code of experiments and figures related to mask and impute experiments on  Ropers2021 and Habowski2020 is in the file **experiment3/**.
+The code of experiments and figures related to mask and impute experiments on  Ropers2021 and Habowski2020 is in the folder **experiment3/**.